mvaishnav-Sahyadri-ECE/Digital-VLSI-SoC-OpenLane-Sky130/README.md

 The flow performs all ASIC implementation steps from RTL down to GDSII.
 OpenLane Interactive Mode Commands include a variety of functions such as setting the current netlist, running logic verification, setting the current def file, preparing lef files, preparing a liberty file, generating an exclude list file, sourcing configurations, specifying a path to save config_in.tcl, preparing a run, specifying a design folder, overwriting an existing run, specifying a path to save the run, specifying a name for a specific run, creating a tcl configuration file for a design, setting the verilog source code file, specifying the design's configuration file, setting a verbose output level, generating a padframe, saving views of a given run, changing save paths for various file types, labeling pins of a macro def, generating a verilog netlist from a def file, creating an obstruction, setting tracks on a layer, extracting core dimensions, running SPEF extraction and Static Timing Analysis, running antenna checks, saving environment variables, running OpenSTA timing analysis, checking for unmapped cells, checking for assign statements, and checking if the LEF was properly read.

 - *Antenna Rules Violation* : long wire segments will act as antennna and will accumulate charges, this might damage the connected transistor gates.
 Solution is to either use bridging or antenna diode insertion to leak away the charges.

+- image of design picorv32.

+Inside a specific design folder contains a config.tcl which overrides the default settings on OpenLANE.
+These configurations are specific to a design (e.g. clock period, clock port, verilog files...).
+The priority order for the OpenLANE settings:

+1. sky130_xxxxx_config.tcl
+2. config.tcl